 The Sonos Playbar on the other hand has a different shape.
 It measures 900mm wide, 85mm deep and 140mm high, but it is a little lighter than the Playbase at 5.4kg.

 Its design is a little less refined, which is to be expected given it is several years older.
-It is available in a combination of black and dark silver only, and it features physical controls on the side for play, pause and volume, like the Play:1, rather than capacitive like the Play:5.
+It is available in a combination of black and dark silver only, and it features physical controls on the side for play, pause and volume, like the Play:1, rather than capacitive like newer Sonos speakers including the Sonos Beam, Sonos Move, Sonos One, Sonos One SL, and Play:5.
 On the rear of the Playbar in the centre there are two Ethernet ports, an optical audio input and a power supply port.

-Neither the Playbase or the Playbar have HDMI meaning both require a TV with an optical audio output.
+Neither the Playbase or the Playbar have HDMI - which the Beam does - meaning both require a TV with an optical audio output.
 They also both require a broadband connection.